EPHS Course Selection Hub

 This EPO Course List overviews the full catalog of classes available at EP Online and describes the format and term-length available for each course:

-- Asynchronous courses feature “independent” coursework on Schoology that is completed by students at self-determined and self-paced times throughout the week; students do not typically collaborate with other students in these courses and primarily communicate with their teachers through email.
+- Asynchronous courses feature “independent” coursework on Schoology that is completed by students at self-determined and self-paced times throughout the week; students do not typically collaborate with other students in these courses and primarily communicate with their teachers through email or Schoology.

 - Semi-Synchronous courses are largely asynchronous in nature but typically feature one synchronous class session per week (i.e. an individualized lesson, a guest speaker, a discussion-based assessment, etc.)